What You Don’t Know About the Yosemite Grant

-Did you know 150 years ago this month, President Abraham Lincoln gave us all a really great gift?
-On June 30, 1864, he signed the Yosemite Grant Act to preserve Yosemite Valley and the Mariposa Grove for future generations.
+On June 30, 1864, President Abraham Lincoln gave us all a really great gift.
+That’s when he signed the Yosemite Grant Act to preserve Yosemite Valley and the Mariposa Grove for future generations.
 What’s the big deal?
-Here’s what that gift meant, and why we should be celebrating the Yosemite Grant every day…
+Here’s what that gift meant, and why we should all know more about the Yosemite Grant…

 The Beginning of America’s Best Idea